pansegrau/Lake-Country-R900M-Water-Meter-X2/README.md

-# Raspberry Pi tracker for Two Neptune R900M smart water meters.
+# Raspberry Pi tracker for two Neptune R900M smart water meters.

 ### Goals
 - A Raspberry Pi and a RTL-SDR to track my smart water meter